 The chips and wafer cookies add extra texture and crunch, though I think I got more flavor from the cookies than the chips.
 But this was for Emily – and she wanted chips!

-Next time, and yes, she insists there will be a next time (probably in the next week or so) she wants to add mint oreo cookies and probably a few peppermint patties for good measure.
+Next time, and yes, she insists there will be a next time (probably in the next week or so) she wants to try a peppermint stick ice cream with bits of starlight mints or candy canes.
 I’m telling you, the kid’s a fanatic.

 - 3/4 cup sugar